litstack/docs/packages/2fa.md

 ## Introduction

 A package to add 2 Factor Authentication to your litstack application.
+Secure the login or the submitting of forms.

 ## The verify Field